nealcaren/CrisisOpportunity/markdown/enumeration.md

 By making the estimated corrections for acknowledged error in the counts of 1870 and 1890, decadal growth from 1880 to 1890 would be reduced and from 1890 to 1900 increased, so as to produce reasonable conformity with the laws of normal growth.
 A gradual decline in the rate of growth from 22.3 per cent, to 11.2 per cent, in 60 years will prove that the Negro element conforms to the regular law of human population.
 This decline would appear even more gradual if we consider that the rate of 22.1 from 1850 to 1860 was contributed, in considerable measure, by African importation.
 The Census Bureau offers the following table with corrected numbers for 1870 and 1890:

-<p class="table-title">Negro Population:	Decennial	Increases,	with Estimated	Allowances for 1870 and 1890</p>
+Table: Negro Population:	Decennial	Increases,	with Estimated	Allowances for 1870 and 1890

 | Year        |       Number |  Decennial Increase | Per cent of Increase |
 |-------------|-------------:|--------------------:|--------------------:|